Shaurya50211/Shaurya50211/README.md

-- 👋 Hi, I’m Shaurya
+- 👋 Hi, I’m Shaurya Gupta, a passionate developer
-- 👀 I’m interested in Coding specificly HTML, CSS & JS
+- 👀 I’m interested in iOS Development
-- 🌱 I’m currently learning JS
+- 🌱 I’m currently learning Swift
-- 📫 How to reach me shaurya50211@gmail.com
+- 📫 Reach me at shaurya50211@gmail.com

 <!---
 Shaurya50211/Shaurya50211 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.